gitter-badger/indic-script-compression/README.md

 # Indic-Script-Compression
-Indic script compression based on various techniques
+Indian languages compression based on the phonetics